Kingxukai/linux/Documentation/networking/ipv6.rst

 	0
 		IPv6 is enabled.

-		This is the default value.
+		This is the woke default value.

 	1
 		IPv6 is disabled.